zeya2u9/PTPerf/PT_Measurements/file-download/F1/readme.txt

 	- run plotf3.py script using Final_download_count.csv
 	$python3 plotf3.py //it will make a stacked-bar graph depicting the %tage of complete/partial/failed downloads for all PTs (fig-8a)

+	- run plotf1_file-perc.py
+	$python3 plotf1_file-perc.py //it will make an ECDF of percentage download by meek, dnstt and snowflake. (fig-8b)